malloydata/malloy/README.md

 _Replace `my_project_id` with the name of the bigquery project you want to use & bill to.
 If you're not sure what this ID is, open Cloud Console, and click on the dropdown at the top to view projects you have access to.
 If you don't already have a project, [create one](https://cloud.google.com/resource-manager/docs/creating-managing-projects)._

-You will need to have [node.js](https://nodejs.org/en/download/), [yarn](https://classic.yarnpkg.com/en/docs/install/), and a [Java Runtime Environment](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) (JRE 1.6 or higher, 1.8 recommended) installed on your system in order to build the Malloy project.
+You will need to have [node.js](https://nodejs.org/en/download/), [yarn](https://classic.yarnpkg.com/en/docs/install/), and a [Java Runtime Environment](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) (JRE 1.6 or higher, 1.8 recommended) installed on your system in order to build the Malloy projecti.

+Alternatively, you can use [nix](https://nixos.org/) to install these dependencies.
+To use nix, install it with `curl -L https://nixos.org/nix/install | sh` and then run `nix-shell` from the `malloy/` directory.
+Nix is what _CI_ uses to run builds.

 The following will install dependencies for the entire set of packages and compile both the Malloy language and the VSCode extension.